haoma2772/soft-engineering/README.md

 ### Lab 14: [Design Module (3)](lab14/lab14_requirement.pdf)
    - Learning design patterns, can use design patterns in project design for object-oriented design

+## PMS deployment
+- In-depth understanding of architecture design and evaluation of improvements
+- In-depth understanding of architecture design and evaluation of improvements
+- In-depth understanding of architecture design and evaluation of improvements

 ## Contact Information

 If you have any questions or suggestions about the experiment content, please feel free to contact us.